mobxjs/mobx/docs/refguide/object.md

 * Argumentless functions will be automatically turned into views, just like [`@computed`](computed-decorator) would do.
 For view `this` will be automatically bound to the object it is defined on.
 However, if a function expression (ES6 / TypeScript) is used, `this` will be bound to `undefined`, so you probably want to either to refer to the object directly, or to use a classic function.
 * However (argumentless) functions that are declared as `action` will not be converted into computed views, but will keep their semantics.
-* `observable` is applied recursively, both on instantiation and to any new values that will be assigned to observable properties in the future.
+* `observable` is applied recursively to a whole object graph automatically.
+Both on instantiation and to any new values that will be assigned to observable properties in the future.
+Observable will not recurse into non-plain objects.
 * These defaults are fine in 95% of the cases, but for more fine-grained on how and which properties should be made observable, see the [modifiers](modifiers.md) section.